devgomesai/BedrockPDF-Chat/README.md

-Chat with your PDF With Amazon Bedrock, RAG, S3, Langchain and Streamlit
+Chat with your PDF With Amazon Bedrock, RAG, S3, Dynamo DB for chat storing Langchain and Streamlit